Jill Knapp: Vocal Coach

 • Learn to belt with minimal strain to your voice

-Ensemble Work
+Ensemble Work and Coaching

 Belong to a vocal ensemble, and need help learning that tricky harmony?